MicLieg/LinuxGSM-Docs/configuration/multiple-game-servers.md

 ### How it works

-You have one game server installation, but you have multiple instances start in the same installation using different config files.&#x20;
+You have one game server installation, but you have multiple instances start in the same installation using different config files.

 Every time a new instance is created, new default config files are created.
 This allows each instance to have different hostname, ports etc. The config files are by default the same name as the instance script.
 For example, if the script is `./gameserver-2` the config is `gameserver-2.cfg`.
 You can see the location of config files in `./gameserver-2 details` (replace "instance" with your actual instance name).

 Each instance is managed using its own script which gives the config file names.
 These can be renamed how you like, however, the default will simply have an incremental number.
 Some admins may choose to name them after the server port, the map or the gamemode instead.

-### Examples
+### Examples for multiple instances

 | Game                             | User       | LinuxGSM Script location                  | notes                    |
 | -------------------------------- | ---------- | ----------------------------------------- | ------------------------ |